impallari/Amiko-Devanagari/README.md

 ======================

 Amika is a clean and utilitarian font family, specifically designed for maximum legibility at the smallest possible sizes ranges.
-They are intended for body text on the web and low resolution screens.
+It's intended for body text on the web and low resolution screens.
 Amika supports Latin and Devanagari scripts.

 Work in progress...